zde37/Zero-Chain/README.md

 This project is a high-performance blockchain network developed using Golang.
 The network supports multiple nodes, uses a secure Proof-of-Work (PoW) consensus mechanism, ECC for key generation, and SHA-256 for block hashing.

 ## Features
-- Supports X nodes for enhanced scalability and performance.
+- Supports multiple nodes for enhanced scalability and performance.
 - Secure PoW consensus mechanism for block validation.
 - Utilizes ECC for secure key generation and SHA-256 for block hashing.
 - Users can create wallets, securely generate public/private key pairs and participate in mining activities.